Panosmentz/WeatherAPP-netlify-aws-lambda/README.md

 # Weather APP
-> This is a web Application using the [darksky](https://darksky.net/) API.
+> This is a fully responsive web Application using the [DarkSky](https://darksky.net/) API.
 Written in Vanilla JS with the use of netlify's AWS Lambda functions.

 ## Table of contents
 * [Overview](#overview)